hbediaga/hydrogel/README.md

 If you use this repository in your research, please cite the corresponding publication.
 Supplementary materials can be found in `S1.xlsx` and `S2.pdf`.

 ---

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and share the code and data with proper attribution.